News

 vim.iter() provides a generic iterator interface for tables and Lua iterators for-in.

-Added vim.ringbuf() to create ring buffers.
+vim.ringbuf() creates ring buffers.

-Added vim.keycode() for translating keycodes in a string.
+vim.keycode() translates keycodes in a string.

 'smoothscroll' option to scroll by screen line rather than by text line when 'wrap' is set.